• Skip to main content

 Instructions

-• To prepare the apricots cut a small X in the bottom of the apricot.
-Blanch for 1 minute in boiling water, then move to ice water, and the skins should peel off easily.
-Cut the apricots in half and removing the pit.
-Cut into small bite size pieces till you get 2 cups.
+• To prepare the apricots, cut a small X in the bottom and the top of the apricot.
+Bring water to a boil and turn the burner off before adding the apricots.
+Blanch for 1 minute, then move the apricots to the ice water.
+Then take a section where scored and peel each section.
+Cut the apricots in half and remove the pit.
+Cut into small bite-size pieces until you get 1 ¼ cups (depending on the size 4 to 5 apricots).

-• Stop the mixer and scrape down the sides and add the almond slices and the fresh apricots.
-Only blend on low speed till the almonds and the apricots are through the dough.
-If you do it for too long, the apricots will start to break up.
+• Stop the mixer, scrape down the sides and add the almond slices and the fresh apricots.
+Only blend on low speed until the almonds and the apricots are through the dough.
+Don't mix for very long, or the apricots will start to break up.
+Take a spatula, blend in any flour at the bottom of the bowl and try and distribute the apricots evenly throughout the batter.

 • Loosely cover and put the cookie dough into the refrigerator for at least an hour.
 Any time you use fresh fruit in a cookie, you need the cookie dough cold before baking — a good time to preheat your oven and line 2 cookie sheets with parchment paper.

-• Pull the cookie dough from the refrigerator and using a small cookie scoop I put 12 mounds on a cookie pan.
+• Pull the cookie dough from the refrigerator and using a medium cookie scooper, I add 12 mounds to a cookie sheet pan.
 I put the cookie dough back in the fridge between bakings.
-Bake for 12-14 minutes mine was good at 13, but every oven is just a little different.
+Bake at 350°F (175°C or 180°C) for 12-14 minutes mine were good at 13 minutes, but every oven is just a little different.
 They should start to get golden brown on the top and the sides.

-• I line the cookies up side by side when cooling it makes it easier to put on the piped icing.
-Take the white chocolate wafers and microwave for 30 seconds and stir, then heat for another 15 seconds and stir.
+• Take the white chocolate wafers and microwave for 30 seconds and stir, then heat for another 15 seconds and stir.
 If it has not all melted, only do for another 15 seconds.
-Don't microwave for too long or the chocolate will seize.
+Don't microwave for too long, or the chocolate will seize.
 It will be hard and lumpy looking.

 Nutrition